-If you choose not to use Guardian to apply for the Home Care Aide Registry, please send in the manual Home Care Aide Registration Application (HCS 100), along with a check or money order made payable to the Department of Social Services, at Home Care Services Bureau, 744 P Street, M.S.
+If you choose not to use Guardian to apply for the Home Care Aide Registry, please send in the manual Application for Home Care Aide Registration or Renewal form (HCS 100), along with a check or money order made payable to the Department of Social Services, at Home Care Services Bureau, 744 P Street, M.S.
 9-14-90, Sacramento, CA 95814.Once your application, payment and fingerprints are received you will be notified of your background and registry status.
 If an exemption is needed, you will be sent a notice informing you of the next steps.

 How do I apply for the TrustLine Registry if I don’t want to use Guardian?